 We’re committed to helping public sector leaders learn and apply the principles of outcomes-based funding through collaborative training sessions and workshops.

 What We Do

-For government and public leaders interested in going deeper, Social Finance conducts both in-person and online trainings on eight core concepts underlying PFS.
+For government and public leaders interested in going deeper, Social Finance conducts both in-person and online trainings on eight core concepts underlying outcomes-based funding.
 We offer in-person sessions in or near our home communities (e.g., Boston, Austin, Bay Area); online trainings accompanied by integrated readings, graphics, and video clips; and full-day intensive, off-site bootcamp for 20-30 representatives of jurisdictions around the country.

 During these trainings, we examine the foundational concepts needed to understand outcomes-based work, problems in measurement and evaluation, and how to do outcomes-based financing well, among other topics.

 For government and public leaders who have begun to coalesce around a specific topic to apply outcomes-based funding, Social Finance provides technical assistance to help catalyze meaningful action.
 We facilitate a full-day workshop, followed by 4-6 weekly group working sessions to lay the foundation for an outcomes-based funding mechanism.
 The incubator will help to define key outcome metrics, how to evaluate success and a roadmap for project development.